Qucs/qucs-help/source/BasSim.rst

 basic circuit operation.
 The circuit shown in Figure 2.8 represents a simple resistive network with single voltage and current
 1 V and 1 A sources respectively.
 Pressing key "F8" instigates a DC analysis and adds the DC node voltages, probe voltages and probe currents to the current schematic.
 This feature provides a practical method for scanning a circuit to see if the DC bias values are of the correct order of magnitude.
+The calculation of DC bias values via the F8 key applies to all the circuit simulators controlled by ``spice4qucs``.
 Schematics which include the ``spice4qucs`` DC icon do not however, list a similar set of voltage and currents in the *Simulate with an external Simulator" dialogue window.
 A DC voltage and current list is output when a schematic includes a transient simulation icon, see Figure 2.9.